zzrpilot/SMR-Dimension/README.md

 ### Changing pictures

-Create an `img` folder in the static folder of your site -- **not** the theme's static folder.
-Add pictures to `/static/img` as needed.
+Create an `images` folder in the static folder of your site -- **not** the theme's static folder.
+Add pictures to `/static/images` as needed.
 If you want to change the background image, the replacement image should be named `bg.jpg`.

 ### Writing your pages